Use a Web Jump to Access Web Services

 Web Jump does not support Flash.
 Be sure to consult your hypervisor documentation and update it to a version that supports HTML5.

-The Web Jump Item is an add-on for Privileged Remote Access that requires additional purchase.
+The Web Jump Item is an add-on for Privileged Remote Access, and requires additional purchase.

 Create a Web Jump Shortcut